blastomussa/crayon-python-sdk/readme.md

 inexperienced in C# to test Cloud IQ API calls with Python.

 **As of right now, this is a non-destructive test suite that _only provides the GET REST method.
-DELETE is currently implemented and is being tested._
+DELETE and PATCH are currently implemented and being tested._
-PUT, POST, and PATCH will be implemented later.**
+PUT and POST calls will be implemented later.**

 ## Installation